Chickpea Side Dish (Easy Spiced Chickpeas)

 Step 3: Add the chickpeas and cook for another 5-10 minutes until heated through, slightly crispy and browned.
 Season with salt and pepper, if needed and serve!

-- Enjoy as a for breakfast, lunch or dinner as a side dish or light meal.
+- Enjoy for breakfast, lunch or dinner as a side dish or light meal.

 - Add to salads and grain bowls for extra protein, flavour and nutrition.